epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 ### `Transfer` objects

-To initiate a transfer from one of his/her accounts, to someone else's account, the currency holder should create a "Transfer" object.
+To initiate a transfer to someone else's account, the currency holder should create a "Transfer" object.
 Right after its creation, the transfer object is in a *pending* state, which means that the transfer has been initiated, and is waiting to be **finalized**.
 The finalization can be *successful* (the amount has been transferred), or *unsuccessful*.

-Once the Transfer has been finalized, and the client application has informed the currency holder about the outcome, the "Transfer" object is not needed anymore and can be deleted.
-However, as a safety measure, and to allow other devices that the currency holder may own, to register the finalized transfer as well, it is recommended not to delete the created "Transfer" objects for at least 5 days.
+Once the Transfer has been finalized, and the client application has informed the currency holder about the outcome, the "Transfer" object is not needed anymore, and can be deleted.
+However, as a safety measure, and to allow other devices that the currency holder may own, to register the finalized transfer as well, it is recommended not to delete the "Transfer" objects for at least 5 days.

 It is worth mentioning that the API allows a *cancellation* to be attempted for pending transfers.
 The cancellation attempt may fail, in which case the